 Through ongoing in-the-field testing and enhancement, this patented product has proven itself as one of the best specified deterrents in Cape Town’s most relentless wildlife areas.
 This has led to a number of success stories, amongst others a tender awarded six years in a row to supply the product and a special feature on 50/50 – the authoritative SABC TV environmental show – on the positive impact of this system and supporting the fact that thousands of locking systems have been rolled out in various areas in and around South Africa.

-This system has been in operation for 14 plus years with most systrems and locks still operational to date.
+This system has been in operation for 17 plus years with most systems and locks still operational to date and is well know as a successful baboon proof and monkey proof wheelie bin locking system.

 This double locking system consist of a three-way entry/unlock.